Reducing Your Risk of Type 1 Diabetes

 Currently, there is no way to prevent type 1 diabetes mellitus.
 Researchers are investigating the possible causes of type 1 diabetes.

-However, if you have diabetes already, you can reduce your risk for complications from this disease by keeping blood sugars within a normal range, and keeping your blood pressure and cholesterol low.
-This is done through a combination of insulin, a healthful diet, and regular exercise, and likely a medication for blood pressure and cholesterol.
+However if you have diabetes already, you can reduce your risk for complications from this disease by keeping blood glucose within a normal range, and keeping your blood pressure and cholesterol low.
+This is done through a combination of insulin, a healthful diet, regular exercise, and likely a medication for blood pressure and cholesterol.
 Talk with your doctor to determine what a healthful blood glucose range is for you (or your child).

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.